bilgino/angularforddd/README.md

 **Q**: Are network cost between the client and the server critical when retrieving large amounts of data?<br>
 **A**: The trend is toward higher bandwidth, HTTP/2 and faster computer systems.
 Retrieving large amounts of data is quite normal nowadays!
 Instead, focusing on reducing round-trips is still valid.

-**Q**: Is building purpose-specific aggregates for the sake of every client burdening the backend?<br>
-**A**: Patterns such as Backend-For-Frontend (BFF), API-Gateway etc. can help to address client-specific requests!

 **Q**: How can a GUI designer help to reduce the requests for aggregates?<br>
 **A**: By defining GUI patterns that don't require compositions and comply with the navigational behaviour of hypermedia APIs!